In This Article

 Make sure you stay honest with your parent and be careful not to enable them.
-Unconditional love and support involves not overlooking an unhealthy relationship with alcohol.
+Unconditional love and support involve not overlooking an unhealthy relationship with alcohol.

-If your parent recognizes that they have an alcohol problem, and are ready to begin the road to recovery, there are many treatment facilities and treatment programs available.
+If your parent recognizes that they have an alcohol problem and are ready to begin the road to recovery, many treatment facilities and treatment programs are available.

 Some proven recovery and treatment options for substance use and abuse include: